MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

     If you have on-premises services that you want to use with the Azure Rights Management service, install and configure the Rights Management connector.
 For more information, see [Deploying the Azure Rights Management connector](../deploy-use/deploy-rms-connector.md).

 ### Step 4: Use and monitor your data protection solutions
 You’re now ready to protect your data, and log how your company is using Rights Management.
-For addition information to support this deployment phase, see [Helping users to protect files by using Azure Rights Management](../deploy-use/help-users.md) and [Logging and analyzing Azure Rights Management usage](../deploy-use/log-analyze-usage.md).
+For addition information to support this deployment phase, see [Helping users to protect files by using Azure Rights Management](../deploy-use/help-users.md) and [Logging and analyzing usage of the Azure Rights Management service](../deploy-use/log-analyze-usage.md).

 If you're interested in automatically protecting files using File Classification Infrastructure on a Windows-based file server, see [RMS protection with Windows Server File Classification Infrastructure (FCI)](../rms-client/configure-fci.md).